francoiswessels/numbers_in_words/README.md

 ### Algorithm

-Broadly, two approaches were investigated and the faster one selected and then refined a little bit.
+Two approaches were investigated and the faster one selected and then refined and extended.
 The difference between the approaches lies in whether the numbers are converted to integers, or not.

+To help with the discussion, it is useful to set out how number strings are interpreted in the code.
+Each string is broken up as follows:

+    <integer><decimal_point><decimals><suffix>

+The integer component, of course, is expressed in groups of three numbers, while decimals are just listed in order.
+The suffix is just there to help with the interpretation of numbers in the context you may find them.

-It turns out that converting the strings to integers and then working my way through that string with ```..., integer // 1000```, ```integer // 100```, ```integer // 10```, followed by subtracting the processed value from the number was simply expensive, probably because ultimately it involves converting strings to integers, and then back to strings again.
-The actual arithmetic may also not be trivial in terms of computation, but I stopped short of completely profiling the code.
+It turns out that converting the strings to integers and then working through that integers with ```..., integer // 1000```, ```integer // 100```, ```integer // 10```, followed by subtracting the processed value from the number was more expensive, probably because it ultimately involves converting strings to integers, and then back to strings again.
+The actual arithmetic may also not be trivial as a proportion of total computation, but I stopped short of completely profiling the code.

 It was faster to just keep the strings as strings, and working through them in slices of three digits at a time.
 Breaking the string up into blocks of three and processing it on that basis had the added benefit that the repeating logic required to do that could be broken out into its own function for testing and caching.